'Greased piglet drowns in sleaze' - the last days of Boris Johnson

 Much like in New Zealand, the whiff of instability in the party leadership gave MPs the cover they needed to begin a furious briefing war against Johnson in the papers.

 All came to pass.
-Ministers took their metaphorical cyanide pills, and Johnson, the greasy piglet, drowned in sleaze - to borrow the metaphors so visceral they demand to be mixed.
-Labouring the point, local TV hose Piers Morgan opened his TV programme holding a live piglet, asking if anyone would "save [Johnson's] bacon?"
+Ministers took their metaphorical cyanide pills, and Johnson, the greased piglet, drowned in sleaze - to borrow the metaphors so visceral they demand to be mixed.
+Labouring the point, local TV host Piers Morgan opened his TV programme holding a live piglet, asking if anyone would "save [Johnson's] bacon?"

 By Wednesday afternoon, discarded sheets from morning and evening papers were blowing around London papering the city in an inky defenestration of the prime minister.
 It was inescapable.